dropshipping vs affiliate marketing

 You can't check product quality

-You don’t get to see or handle the items before selling them, so you can’t judge if they’re any good.
-You rely on descriptions and pictures without firsthand knowledge of what you’re offering.
-The way to manage this is to choose suppliers with positive reviews and ask for samples if possible.
+You don't get to see or handle the items before selling them, so you can't judge if they're any good.
+You rely on descriptions and pictures without firsthand knowledge of what you're offering, though you can lean toward suppliers with positive reviews or who’re willing to send samples.

 Your success depends on supplier reliability